devender-yadav/counter-dapp/README.md

 # Counter DApp

 It's a simple counter decentralized application.
-Anyone can read it's counter value and only contract publisher can increase/decease it.
+Anyone can read it's counter value and only contract publisher can increase/decrease it.

 ## How to use

-Create executable file
+**Clone project and create executable war file**

     git clone https://github.com/devender-yadav/counter-dapp.git